CHAPTER 16 (REMIX / THE CHINATOWN SUSPECT)

 Arious provided Judi with his learners permit.

 Judi copied the information, and she could see that he lived in Chinatown.
 She knew his address, it was the same building as her old piano teacher.
-Gavin looked towards Yung and Sue, and offered a fake smile.
+Gavin looked towards Yung and Sue, offering a fake smile.

 “We’re almost done guys.”